elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 All of the constructs above are part of Elixir's syntax and have their own representation as part of the Elixir AST.
 This section will discuss the remaining constructs that "desugar" to one of the constructs explored above.
 In other words, the constructs below can be represented in more than one way in your Elixir code and retain AST equivalence.

-### Integers in other bases and Unicode codepoints
+### Integers in other bases and Unicode code points

 Elixir allows integers to contain `_` to separate digits and provides conveniences to represent integers in other bases: